 Who decides where you live?
 How often will parents visit?
 If your mother dislikes your spouse, what happens next?
 Will private disagreements stay private, or become family committee meetings by the next morning?

-These are not side issues.
+These are practical questions, not pessimistic questions.
 In many Muslim marriages, family structure is one of the main forces shaping daily life.
 If you ignore it before nikah, you are not being optimistic.
 You are leaving one of the biggest variables unexamined.

 Marriage in Islam does not happen in a vacuum.
 Families matter.
 Parents deserve respect.
 Kinship ties matter.
 Elders often protect younger people from naive decisions.